Blitzkrieg (video game): Non-WWII or WWI based

-Cold War Conflicts, developed by Russian studios Fireglow Games and Red Ice software.

 Panzerkrieg - Burning Horizon II

 Hamburg-based La Plata Studios (developers of the Burning Horizon, Rolling Thunder and Green Devils titles) released Panzerkrieg - Burning Horizon II in 2008.
 The project was produced in conjunction with the head of the original Blitzkrieg team.
-By the end of October 2008, the game was released in Germany where it was very successful and sold more copies than any Blitzkrieg 2 extension.
+By the end of October 2008, the game was released in Germany where it was successful and sold more copies than any Blitzkrieg 2 extension.